monome/monome.github.io/policy.md

 Cancellations

-Orders which have not yet shipped may be canceled any time before shipment for a full refund minus a 2.6% plus $0.30 (US) or 3.6% plus $0.30 (int'l) processing fee.
-Refunds must be sent to the original form of payment.
+Orders which have not yet shipped may be canceled any time before shipment for a full refund minus a 5% processing fee.
+This is due to payment processors not refunding fees.Refunds must be sent to the original form of payment.

 ---